Configuration Settings

 Setup

-These settings affect the behavior of the MTPexpedat client itself.
+These settings affect the behavior of the ExpeDat Desktop client itself.

 Debug <level>

 Enable diagnostic messages.
 Level 1 will display configuration information and report additional details about network activity.
-Look for a section labeled "Configuration Settings" for detailed information about what options are set and where.
+Immediately after startup, a section labeled "Configuration Settings" will show detailed information about what options are set and where.
 Debug levels above 1 will produce copious output which may severely degrade performance and overflow the message box.
 It is best to enable a Log File when debugging is enabled.
+Default: 0.

 Log File <pathname>